 In the early 1950s Dr. Frank Uhlir immigrated to Canada where he started started out washing dishes at the Ritz-Carleton Hotel in Montreal.
 In 1956. he was ordained a priest in the Anglican Church of Canada, and eventually he became a professor at Kings University in Halifax.
 In 1967 Dr. Uhlir retired and with his wife Joan founded Temple Pastures, a retreat centre near Gatineau, Quebec, Canada. |

-Dr. Uhlir's story, including the founding of Temple Pastures, is told in his book The Call of the Cross.
-He was a devoted and gifted man who was called to teach others about the way of Christ.
+Dr. Uhlir's story, including the founding of Temple Pastures, is told in his book The Call of the Cross [from Politics to Priesthood - its working title].
+He was a devoted and inspired man who was called to teach others about the way of Christ.
 He died in 1980 leaving his wife Joan to carry on the ministry of the Mission.

 From 1986 until recently, Temple Pastures was operated under the auspices of the Anglican Church of Canada, Diocese of Ottawa.
-Its mission was: To be a centre based in the Gospel of Christ that welcomes all persons who desire to further their eternal life in God, and His kingdom.
+Its inherited goal was to continue being a trans-denominational Mission based in the Gospel of Christ to welcome and guide all who desire to further their eternal life in God, and His kingdom.

 For further information see Article from the Ottawa Citizen, June 15, 1985 and Article: Introducing Frank Uhlir .

 From 1986 until recently, Temple Pastures was operated under the auspices of the Anglican Church of Canada, Diocese of Ottawa.
-Its mission was: To be a centre based in the Gospel of Christ that welcomes all persons who desire to further their eternal life in God, and His kingdom.
+Its inherited goal was to continue being a trans-denominational Mission based in the Gospel of Christ to welcome and guide all who desire to further their eternal life in God, and His kingdom.

 For further information see Article from the Ottawa Citizen, June 15, 1985 and Article: Introducing Frank Uhlir .